maelvls/maelvls.github.io/content/2020/gh-actions-with-tf-private-repo/index.md

    `GITHUB_TOKEN` which is limited to the current repository.
 And since we want to access another private repo, we have to disable that.
 2. instead, you can use `git config --global url.insteadof`.
-The `GH_TOKEN` Github Secret is a Github personal token (<https://github.com/settings/tokens>) that has the 'repo' scope (full control of private repositories).
+The `GH_TOKEN` Github Secret is a [Github personal token](https://github.com/settings/tokens) that has the 'repo' scope (full control of private repositories).

-> Note: when using git over HTTPS with a token on `https://github.com`, the username doesn't matter, that's why we put `foo` here.
+> Note: when using git over https with a token on `https://github.com`, the username doesn't matter, that's why we put `foo` here.

 ```yaml